BasuShaon/ChemicalBiology/README.md

 New methods to visualize the condensation behavior of fluorescently tagged recombinant proteins encoding human disease mutations using confocal microscopy systems

-Contains image analysis code and sample data sets used in "Unblending of Transcriptional Condensates in Human Repeat Expansion Disease" by Basu et al.
+Contains image analysis code and sample data sets used in "**Unblending of Transcriptional Condensates in Human Repeat Expansion Disease**" by Basu et al.

 Published: Cell, May 07 2020